grubov/SSToDo/README.md

-# SSToDo
+# ToDo

 This is REST application for creation the list of todo.
 In the application built-in Swagger UI for working with the application.
 Project is based on Flask framework.

-SSkey project main features:
+ToDo project main features:

 * built-in swagger ui
 * authentication and authorization